MMCCXXIIax/tx-predictive-intelligence/BOLT_NEW_INVESTMENT_PITCH.md

 ## 🎯 What is TX Ultra?

-TX Ultra is an **AI-powered trading intelligence platform** that will dominate the trading space.
+TX is an **AI-powered trading intelligence platform** that will dominate the trading space.
 We're not building another trading tool - we're building **THE platform** that every trader (from beginners to institutions) will depend on daily.

 ### The Vision:
 Make TX as essential to traders as **oxygen, water, and food**.
 A platform so powerful, beautiful, and addictive that traders get hooked in 2 seconds and never leave.